The Blessed Virgin reaffirmed at Garabandal the teachings and traditions of the Catholic Church just as they were about to come under attack.

 The house of Maximina, Conchita's aunt, is no exception, but for one thing.
 The… [ read more

 It can be presumed that the readers are sufficiently informed concerning Garabandal that the prayer, sacrifice and conversion of sinner's messages of this contemporary Spanish happening need be only briefly recalled.
 In regard to prayer, our Lady requested that the girls recite the rosary each day, saying it very slowly and thinking about what they are saying.
 She also had them say it once or more during each apparition.
 She asked that people visit… [ read more

 In her lessons at Garabandal, the Blessed Virgin impressed upon the girls the importance of modesty.
 She did this in a number of ways by requiring: 1) a proper code of dress; 2) proper comportment; and 3) that they not wear jewelry or cosmetics (inappropriate for young girls) especially when they were going to see her.

 PHOTO: From left: Conchita, Mari Loli, Jacinta and Mari Cruz.
-Although short dresses for girls were the style of the time and… [ read more
+Although short dresses for girls were the style of the time and area,… [ read more